 Deployment Region

-Single Region Deployment: StackSets deploy to a single region (specified in pDeploymentRegion parameter)
+Single Region Deployment: StackSets deploy to a single region (specified in pDeploymentRegion parameter)- IAM roles are global, so single region deployment is sufficient

 - Default: us-east-1